IBM/super/docs/commands/super-run.md

 Examples:
-super run -p 5 -- pwd                to test your setup; you should see the pwd output / repeated 5 times super run -p 20 -- 'echo $JOB_INDEX' the JOB_INDEX env. var. will be in the range 1..20 in this case
-super examples                       provides more detailed examples
+super run -p 5 -- pwd                to test your setup; you should see the pwd output / repeated 5 times super run -p 20 -- 'echo $JOB_INDEX' the JOB_INDEX env. var. will be in the range 1..20 in this case super examples                       provides more detailed examples

 Options:
 -f        Input file; use - for stdin
--i        Use a custom docker image default: starpit/sh:0.0.5
--p        Repeat a given pipeline N times default: number of glob matches
--g        Emit more debugging output from the cloud-based jobs
--q        Emit only pipeline output, e.g. for piping into other tasks
---db      Pop up a window to track pipeline progress in a graphical dashboard
---cpu, -m Cores and memory for each task default: cpu=1, memory=1024Mi
---as      Execute the pipeline using the settings defined in the given `<profileName>`
+-i        Use a custom docker image default: starpit/sh:0.0.5 -p        Repeat a given pipeline N times default: number of glob matches -g        Emit more debugging output from the cloud-based jobs -q        Emit only pipeline output, e.g. for piping into other tasks --cpu, -m Cores and memory for each task default: cpu=1, memory=1024Mi --as      Execute the pipeline using the settings defined in the given `<profileName>`

 Related: